-The leading order contribution to the entropy in the high temperature expansion was first calculated in \cite{Solodukhin} in the volume cut-off approach by a rather involved analysis based on a Liouville type quantum field theory.
-Later this result was reproduced in \cite{Alwis, Barvinsky, Barbon} by a simpler analysis based on the use of the optical metric.
-Our leading order contribution will be in complete agreement with the one given in the above papers.
-Higher order corrections in the high temperature expansion were obtained in the volume cut-off method by \cite{ Vanzo1, Vanzo2}.
-The boundary effects of the brick wall on thermodynamics in the approximate near horizon geometry was first considered in \cite{Ordonez1} where the general form of the leading divergence was studied via the heat kernel coefficients.
-For a WKB analysis of the problem see \cite{Ghosh1, Ghosh2, Ghosh3, Ghosh4, Ordonez2, Ordonez3}.
+The leading order contribution to the entropy in the high-temperature expansion was first calculated in \cite{Solodukhin} by a rather involved analysis based on a Liouville type quantum field theory.
+Later, this result was reproduced in \cite{Barbon, Alwis} by a simpler analysis based on the use of the optical metric.
+Our leading order result will be in complete agreement with the findings of the above papers.
+Higher-order corrections in the expansion were obtained in the volume cut-off method by \cite{ Vanzo1, Vanzo2}.
+The analysis of the problem in near-horizon geometry was given in \cite{Ordonez1}.
+For a WKB analysis of the problem see \cite{Ghosh1, Ghosh2, Ghosh3, Ghosh4, Ordonez2, Ordonez2.5, Ordonez3, Sarkar, Kim}.
 The effect of boundaries in particle detection in AdS space was discussed recently in \cite{Emelyanov}.
-For an extensive review of the black hole entropy problem see \cite{Solodukhin2}.
+For a different approach to the thermodynamics of a quantum field in a black hole background see \cite{FrolovNovikov, Barvinsky}.
+For an extensive review of various regularization methods employed in entropy calculations around a black hole, see \cite{Solodukhin2}.

-We would like to remark that there are two different viewpoints towards the brick wall hypothesis.
-In \cite{tHooft} (and later in \cite{FrolovNovikov, Barvinsky}) the brick wall is a real physical barrier whose origin lies in the full theory of quantum gravity, whereas in \cite{Susskind} (see also \cite{Barbon}) the introduction of the brick wall is a regularization procedure in which the regulated horizon divergences are used to cancel the the divergences in the bare gravitational constant (this is accomplished by requiring the total entropy, the entropy of the matter fields plus the entropy of the gravitons, to be finite).